klaudiosinani/ao/readme.md

 ## Disclaimer

-Ao is an unofficial, open source, third-party, community driven, free app and is not affiliated in any way with Microsoft.
+Ao is an unofficial, open source, third-party, community-driven, free app and is not affiliated in any way with Microsoft.

 ## License